emberjs/guides/source/getting-started/core-concepts.md

-Before we start writing any Ember code, let's walk through an overview of how an Ember application works.
+Before you start writing any Ember code, it's a good idea to get an overview of how an Ember application works.

 ![ember core concepts](../../images/ember-core-concepts/ember-core-concepts.png)